cofoeducistudent/BMMDB_c/README.md

 >## Surface ##

 The design of the site is sparse and not clustered.
 This was intentional as my site is trying to attract serious film reviewers and fans.
-No javascrript pop-ups in site.
+No javascript pop-ups in site.
 I wish more written content than images, as this is the only way I can consider a film justifiably reviewed.
 With thesame mind I chose light colours to make it look clean.

 I used the **'Just pick'** color tool to grab and alter colors